Muscurat/CrawlerApp/README.md

 3) you should enter a valid website link for example : "https://www.linkedin.com"

-# Start the CrawlerApp application
+# Use of CrawlerApp application
 1) open the command line and go to CrawlerApp folder, after that run the symfony server using this command :
 php bin/console server:run